 Well, it appeared that there wasn’t a fifth option, as the Safari approach was what was adopted.
 This is called the Adoption Agency Algorithm in the HTML standard.

-In June 2004, the W3C decided to discontinue work on HTML at a workshop on Web Applications and Compound Documents.
-Opera, Mozilla, and Apple then set up the Web Hypertext Application Technology Working Group (WHATWG), an initiative, open for anyone to contribute, to extend HTML in a backwards-compatible manner (in contrast with the W3C XForms and XHTML 2.0 specifications, which were by design not backwards compatible).
+A couple of years prior to the HTML parser being specified, in June 2004, the W3C decided to discontinue work on HTML at a workshop on Web Applications and Compound Documents.
+In response, Opera, Mozilla, and Apple set up the Web Hypertext Application Technology Working Group (WHATWG), an initiative, open for anyone to contribute, to extend HTML in a backwards-compatible manner (in contrast with the W3C XForms and XHTML 2.0 specifications, which were by design not backwards compatible).
 One of the grounding principles of the WHATWG was well-defined error handling, which had not been addressed for HTML previously.

 The first draft of the HTML5 Parsing spec is ready.